 About

-The figures in his works are often covered in black, concealing regional and cultural traits to emphasize a sense of anonymity.
-Made from synthetic-looking materials, they retain human form while suggesting a post-human presence.
+Inagaki is currently developing a series of figurative paintings that depict everyday life within urban environments.
+The figures in his works are often obscured or painted black, concealing regional or cultural traits to emphasize anonymity.
+Rendered as if made from synthetic materials, they suggest a post-human presence.